daliborstakic/astar-pygame/README.md

 # A* Algorithm Visualization

 ## What I've done
 I've made a program which can visualize the way this algorithm works.
-It was done in Pygame, using a grid system.
+It was done in ***Pygame***, using a grid system.

 ## What I hope to implement
 Nothing much.